Doctoral Psychology Internship in Neuropsychology and Rehabilitation at Staten Island University Hospital

 The program is designed to enhance a trainee’s general clinical skills and provide specialized training in neuropsychological diagnosis and assessment and rehabilitation/health psychology.

-We are a member of the Association of Psychology Postdoctoral and Internship Centers and are working toward accreditation by the American Psychological Association.
+We are a member of the Association of Psychology Postdoctoral and Internship Centers and are accredited by the American Psychological Association.

 The internship program draws from both a Scientist-Practitioner and a Practitioner- Scholar model of clinical training.
 Foundational knowledge and knowledge of best practices must inform clinical work, which is best gained through apprenticeship.
 To that end, the program provides 2,000 hours of supervised clinical experience to meets the one year of doctoral supervised clinical training required for licensing as a psychologist in most states.